Proven-Paradox/shaper-system/Handbook.md

 ## Tier 0
 Note: You automatically know all Tier 0 abilities.
 There may be other basic actions that an untrained character would be able to perform.
 Players may request new abilities of this power level if something they want to do is not represented here.
 These should not be taken as a straightjacket.

+#### Cover
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: Melee
+Targets: 1 other ally
+Cost: None
+Duration: 1 turn
+Special: You grant the ally Cover.
+If you and the target are in the same square, targetted ally cannot be damaged and is excluded from all harmful area of effect Abilities.
+If you are incapacitated, your ally loses Cover.
+Description: Shielding an ally from harm in an unsophisticated way.
+This could represent bodily shielding an ally or similar maneuvers.

 #### Default Strike
 Attack